hove-io/ntfs-specification/ntfs_en.md

 journey_pattern_id | String | Optional | Identifier of the mission (i.e. an ordered sequence of stops with the same properties and sometimes known to the passenger).

     To specify whether part or the whole trip is on reservation, it is necessary to :
-        Indicate at the timetable (file stop_times.txt) if the boarding and/or alighting is on reservation Specify an ODT comment (optional) via the comments.txt and comment_links.txt files
+        Indicate at the timetable level (file stop_times.txt) if the boarding and/or alighting is on reservation Specify an ODT comment (optional) via the files comments.txt and comment_links.txt

 ### geometries.txt (optional)
 This file contains the spatial representation of a geometry (for lines, routes and/or trips).
 Each line in the file represents a complete geometry of the object.